-What is Acoustic Beamforming & How is it Useful?
+What is Acoustic Visualization (Beamforming) & How is it Useful?

-Our acoustical visualization device consists of 30 microphones and a camera that locates where your equipment is producing the sound.
+ENC’s acoustical visualization device consists of 30 microphones and a camera that locates where your equipment is producing the sound.
 Further analysis can be performed on the acoustical image, including detailed frequency analysis to determine precisely where the noise problem originates.
-Acoustical visualization is an essential tool that provides a detailed analysis of sound sources where conventional noise measurement methods cannot be used—further expanding our ability to solve the most complex acoustical issues.
+Acoustical visualization is an essential tool that provides a detailed analysis of sound sources where conventional noise measurement methods cannot be used—further expanding ENC’s ability to solve the most complex acoustical issues.

 With synchronized contour result maps and spectral charts, Beamforming allows sound visualization and makes it easy to explore the source behavior in terms of frequency and position of noise sources.

 Beamforming is an extremely useful tool in sound source localization, helping to identify primary noise sources and sub-sources of engines, fans, compressors, pump components, and other mechanical and electromechanical noise sources.

 The noise contour result maps are easy to interpret even without a background in acoustics.
 With the contour maps, ranking sub-sources becomes easy and leads to efficient and focused noise mitigation designs.

 - A fast, accurate sound visualization and measurement tool